mohithkotian/Business-Card/README.md

-You can check it out here -->card-bcs.netlify.app
+You can check it out here -->bcs-business-card.netlify.app